cettia/cettia.github.io/projects/cettia-java-platform/1.0.0-Alpha1/reference/index.md

 ```

 ### `ServerHttpExchange`
-It represents a server-side HTTP request-response exchange and is given when request headers is opened.
+It represents a server-side HTTP request-response exchange and is given when request headers is read.
 Note that is is not thread safe.

 #### Request properties
 These are read only and might not be available in some platforms after `onend` or `onclose`.